 About the President

-After high school, he enrolled at the University of California at Berkeley, where he graduated with honors in 1964 with a BA in history and sociology.
-During his undergraduate years he founded Cal Camp, a summer camp which continues to serve underprivileged children in the San Francisco Bay Area.
-He was ordained a Rabbi at Hebrew Union College in 1970 and received a doctorate in American Jewish history in 1973.
-He embarked on an academic career and is the author of several books in the field of Jewish immigration to the United States and the sociology of American Jewish life, including On Jews, American and Immigration (American Jewish Archives), Jewish Agricultural Utopias in America (Wayne State University Press), A Century of Memories, 1882–1982: The Eastern European Experience in America (American Jewish Archives), and Queen City Refuge (Behrman House).
-His articles and reviews have appeared in more than thirty academic journals devoted to ethnic studies, sociology, and Jewish history and religion.
-He holds honorary degrees from the University of Southern California and the University of Judaism, and recently completed his five-year term as one of five commissioners on the Los Angeles City Ethics Commission.
+Over the course of his academic career, Dr. Herscher authored several influential books on the history and sociology of American Jewry, among them On Jews, America, and Immigration (American Jewish Archives), Jewish Agricultural Utopias in America (Wayne State University Press), A Century of Memories, 1882–1982: The Eastern European Experience in America (American Jewish Archives), and Queen City Refuge (Behrman House).
+He has also written articles and reviews that have appeared in more than thirty academic journals devoted to ethnic studies, sociology, and Jewish history and religion.
+Dr. Herscher holds honorary degrees from the University of Southern California, the University of Judaism, and Hebrew Union College, and served a five-year term (2001–2006) as one of five commissioners on the Los Angeles Ethics Commission.

-He and his wife, Dr. Myna Herscher, have four sons.
+Dr. Herscher and his wife, Dr. Myna Herscher, have four sons and four grandchildren.